How good is your French? Find out your precise level and competence when you take the French proficiency test.

 - B1 — This test is for those who are at the intermediate French level.

-- B1 pour la Profession — Same like B1, but the test focuses more on various situations at work.
+- B1 pour la Profession — Same as B1, but the test focuses more on various work situations.

 - B1 Ecole — Same like A2, but meant for adolescents age 14 to 17.